lgp171188/launchpad/lib/lp/bugs/doc/bugwatch.rst

     >>> run_once_failed_once_watch.can_be_rescheduled
     True

-If the most recent update on the watch succeded, can_be_rescheduled will be False, regardless of the ratio of failures to successes.
+If the most recent update on the watch succeeded, can_be_rescheduled will be False, regardless of the ratio of failures to successes.

     >>> transaction.commit()